theGreen-Coder/MCTB/README.md

 Hope you enjoy!

 ### Local inference
 Local inference can be used using Ollama.
-When running just input `ollama/your-desired-model` into the `models` argument of the creative tests and the [requests.py](requests.py) should take care of everything.
+When running just input `ollama/your-desired-model` into the `models` argument of the creative tests and [request.py](request.py) should take care of everything.

 ### Additional Notes
 A couple of really big files are needed to fully execute the repository.
 You will need to download `glove.840B.300d.txt`: